kunal-thakare-ai/movie_recommendation_flask/README.md

 2. Access the application in your web browser at `http://localhost:5000`

 ## Additional Notes

+Actual similarities matrix is not uploaded because of the large size, Instead top 5 picks for each movies are generated as dictionary.

 Feel free to contribute or suggest improvements to enhance the functionality and user experience of the movie recommendation system.